Take a look at the instructions given here to build one that is between eye and waist level of your child.

 Use the L-shaped wall mounts and anchors to place the organizer on the wall.
 You will leave at least 1―3 ft distance between the wall and the organizer.

-We have another article on building a closet organizer that might give you more ideas.
 Make sure you have sturdy wall anchors as they will work as better fasteners than any other screws or nails.
-I'm sure you will have a great time working on the toy organizer and your kid(s) will definitely appreciate you for it.
+Hope, you will have a great time working on the toy organizer and your kid(s) will definitely appreciate you for it.
 It is tough work, but in the end, you will have a great sense of accomplishment.